hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

-NOTE: By default only 20 entities are printed as part of the comparitive prints, if you want to change this,  pass numEntries argument to infoset1_result.
+NOTE: By default only 20 entities are printed as part of the comparitive prints, if you want to change this,  pass numEntities argument to infoset1_result.

 Processed Datas